Autobianchi A112: Competition

 The A112 was the first modern three-door supermini hatchback to be produced in Europe, arriving 18 months before the more successful Fiat 127.
-At the time of its launch, its main competitors were booted smaller cars including the Mini, Citroen 2CV, Renault 4 and Hillman Imp.
+At the time of its launch, its main competitors were booted smaller cars including the Mini, Citroën 2CV, Renault 4 and Hillman Imp.
 However, the 1970s saw the arrival of a host of small cars (mostly hatchbacks) which met the growing demand for "supermini" type cars in the mould of the A112.
 A year after the launch of the Fiat 127 came the Renault 5.
 Within a few years, the A112 had gained a host of other competitors including the Ford Fiesta, Peugeot 104, Vauxhall Chevette and Volkswagen Polo, as well as Japanese offerings, the most popular of which in Europe was the Datsun Cherry.
 This type of car proved hugely popular all over Europe.
 Despite its popularity on continental markets, it was never offered in Britain, although Fiat did enjoy considerable success there with its 127 and even more so with its Uno successor from 1983.
-However, its successor, the Y10 (sold in Britain as a Lancia) was available in right-hand drive for the British market from 1985, but was not a strong seller there.
+However, its successor the Y10 (sold in Britain as a Lancia), was available in right-hand drive for the British market from 1985.
+The Y10 was not a strong seller there.